 - Let’s say you tell a person you live with that you’ll clean something up and you don’t.
 It’s not like anything catastrophic will happen as a result.
 But you’ve chosen not to do something you said you would.

 - Another common way that we violate our commitments is with deadlines.
 We say that we’ll have something by a certain date or time.
 But then we don’t deliver what we said we would.

 - Let’s say you tell a friend that you’ll be somewhere at a certain time and you show up 30 minutes late.
 That’s a simple example of not honoring your commitment.
 Sure, sometimes we get stuck in traffic and shit happens.
 But if you know shit happens you can do something proactively to make sure it doesn’t.
 You could leave 15 minutes earlier.

-When you don’t honor your commitments, people begin to see you as untrustworthy or unreliable.
+When you don’t keep your word, people begin to see you as untrustworthy or unreliable.
 They stop taking anything that you say seriously.
 They lose respect for you.

-When you get in the habit of honoring your commitments, you develop a sense of power and control over your life.
+When you get in the habit of keeping your word, you develop a sense of power and control over your life.
 You become the type of person who does what you say you’re going to do, and a result your self-image starts to transform.
 You become a better and newer version of yourself.

-Try to spend an entire week honoring the commitments you’ve made to yourself, saying no to things you can’t 100% commit to, and honoring the commitments you’ve made to others.
-You might be surprised by just how much your life changes through this simple practice of honoring your commitments.
+Try to spend an entire week honoring the commitments you’ve made to yourself.
+Saying no to things you can’t 100% commit to.
+Start honoring the commitments you’ve made to others.
+You might be surprised by just how much your life changes through this simple practice of doing what you say you will.